 For much of my life, I have had eating habits which were not healthy.
 I love pastries.
 Back before I ‘got religion’ I would think nothing of eating a scone for dessert.
 This was following a meal of 1500 to 2000 calories.
 It is no surprise that I ballooned up at my worst to the 220 pound area with a plus 40 inch waist.
 You can read about How I lost 50 pounds in 52 weeks.

-These days I clock-in under 150 pounds and sport a 30 inch waist.
+These days I clock-in around 150 pounds and sport a waistline in the low 30 inch range.
 But I still love pastries in general and scones in particular.
 The difference is that I don’t eat one for dessert after a big meal.
 However, I still eat them and maintain my girlish figure.

-You might consider something like this yourself with a particularly tasty, but calorie dense, treat that you enjoy.
-That way, you don’t have to white knuckle it be abstaining completely.
-You simply have to learn to be satisfied with some but not all of it.
+You might consider something like this yourself with a particularly tasty, but empty-calorie-dense, treat that you enjoy.
+That way, you don’t have to white knuckle it by abstaining completely.
+You simply have to learn to savor it and be satisfied with some but not all of it.

 So now you know a way to halve your cake and eat it too.